khunhour/photo-tagging-app/README.md

 -   Firebase
 -   Firebase Cloud Firestore
 -   React
+-   React Testing Library
 -   JavaScript
 -   Sass
 -   HTML / CSS

 # Functionality

--   It uses Firebase Cloud Firestore to store name and scores of player and display it on the leaderboard
+-   The app uses Firebase Cloud Firestore to store name and scores of player and display it on the leaderboard.
+-   Unit Testing with React Testing Library to test each component.